Abel Meeropol

 Abel Meeropol (February 10, 1903 – October 29, 1986) was an American songwriter and poet whose works were published under his pseudonym Lewis Allan.
 He wrote the poem and musical setting of "Strange Fruit" (1937), which was recorded by Billie Holiday.

-Biography

-Early life
+Early life and education

 Meeropol was born in 1903 to Ukrainian-Jewish immigrants in the Bronx, New York.
 He graduated from DeWitt Clinton High School in 1921 (his classmate Countee Cullen graduated in 1922) and earned a B.A. from City College of New York and an M.A. from Harvard University.
 Meeropol taught English at DeWitt Clinton for 17 years.
 During his tenure as a high school teacher, Meeropol taught author and racial justice advocate James Baldwin.